All Products

 Original query

-In the original query, because the os derived table needs to be fully materialized and no filter conditions can provide a high selection rate, it takes a long time to materialize the os derived table.
-This query takes about 65 seconds.
+In the original query, the os derived table must be fully materialized and no filter conditions can provide a high selection rate.
+Therefore, a long period of time is required to materialize the os derived table.
+This query requires approximately 65 seconds to complete.

 SELECT *